 - Make sure to add enough water to cover the seeds entirely and cover the bowl with plastic wrap.

-- Place on the counter to soak for about 10 hours or overnight.
+- Place on the counter to soak for about 10 hours or overnight at room temperature.

 - After that, drain the water from the seeds, and replace with more cold water.
 Let sit again for another 10 hours.